rufig/spf/docs/intro.en.md

 named `lib`, and example programs in `prog`.

-The `devel` directory contains the contributed code of other SP-Forth'ers, the short (very short) list with descriptions is available online:
+The `devel` directory contains the contributed code of other SP-Forth'ers, the short (very short) list with descriptions is available:
-<http://wiki.forth.org.ru/SPF_DEVEL>, or you can scan the directory yourself.
+[SPF_DEVEL](devel.en.html), or you can scan the directory yourself.

 ----